 There are 200 researchers from around the world with a variety of specializations working at the Repsol Technology Lab with a mission for the future: to find new ways to produce energy more sustainably and transform it more efficiently.

 Technology enables us to explore underground and underwater in a way that is progressively more sustainable and thorough.
 We develop technologies to teach a supercomputer to think, to see the subsoil without drilling, and to detect underwater leaks in record time.

 Innovating is bringing together talent.
 At Repsol, we look for and develop ideas and business proposals among universities, companies, and researchers from throughout the world, supporting new projects with funding and technological advising.

 Welcome to the professional area.
 Here you can follow all our scientific activity.
-Publications, activities, specialist talks, some of the articles published by our scientists, Research Projects at the Repsol Technology Center
+Publications, activities, specialist talks, some of the articles published by our scientists, Research Projects at the Repsol Technology Lab.

 At Repsol, we work to bring society the highest-quality infrastructures that are also environmentally friendly.
 That's why we devote the entirety of our potential for innovation to developing green solutions in the asphalt industry.

 Green fuel-grade petcoke is the solution for your industry.
 Thanks to our strong presence all across Spain and our production centers in Mediterranean and Atlantic ports, you are guaranteed a fast and flexible supply.